cvc5/ethos/user_manual.md

 > As mentioned in [list-computation](#list-computation), ALF has dedicated support for operators over lists.
 The term `(contains l c)` in the above example is equivalent to `(alf.not (alf.is_neg (alf.find or c l)))`.
-Computing the latter is significantly faster in practice.
+Computing the latter is significantly faster in practice in the ALF checker.

-### Example: Finding a child of an `or` term (incorrect version)
+### Example: Finding a child in an `or` term (incorrect version)
 ```
 (declare-const or (-> Bool Bool Bool) :right-assoc-nil false)
 (program contains